Easy Stovetop Cinnamon Sugar Candied Almonds

-Easy cinnamon sugar candied almonds take less than ten minutes to make on the stove top!
+Easy cinnamon sugar candied almonds take less than ten minutes to make on the stove top.
 They’re an addictive snack and also make a lovely holiday gift!

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-It takes less than ten minutes to have sweet, crunchy candied nuts ready to munch on.
-Seriously!
-I’m going to share my simple method for making candied almonds (or whatever variety of nut you prefer) with you!
+It takes less than ten minutes to have sweet, crunchy candied nuts ready to munch on!
+And you don’t have to use egg whites, which many candied nuts recipes require.

 Best of all, it’s much less expensive to make your own candied nuts at home than it is to buy them already made.